tusharnankani/talks/organizational_culture/content.md

 - By giving "gyaan", yes.
 - This is a very broad question.
 You cannot just speak about culture - when you want to change culture.
-    - You start asking questions about their interactions or just giving feedback on their decisions.
+    - We start asking questions about their interactions or just giving feedback on their decisions.
 - But if we zoom out, it is less talking, more listening.
     - The way to do is to understand people, understand perspectives, understand why certain decisions are being taken;
     - And there onwards potentially try to find flaws in the system or tweak their thought process.
+        - Discussed this approach with Aayush Pal (engineering culture at market.xyz)
     - TODO: A picture about dealing with things.
-A tree of decisions, nothing is right or wrong, it is about doing things the right way — morally and ethically.
+A tree of decisions, nothing is right or wrong, it is about doing things the correct way — morally and ethically.

 #### What will we cover today?